 We'll then pass this simplified audio data into a Neural Network block, which will learn to distinguish between the three classes of audio.

 In the Studio, go to the Create impulse tab, add a Time series data, an Audio (Syntiant) and a Neural Network (Keras) block.
-Set the window size to 968 ms and the window increase to 484 ms (we'll explain why later) and click Save Impulse.
+Set the window size to 968 ms and the window increase to 484 ms (we'll explain why later), verify that sampling frequency is set to 16000 Hz and click Save Impulse.